The MetaSpeed Digital

-The image to the left shows how the film is scanned.
-The entire frame is visible, along with frame lines and
+The image above shows how the film is scanned.
+The entire frame is visible, along with frame

 The film's speed is regulated by the MetaSpeed Digital Servo System.
-This system is quite simply the best in the
+This system is simply the

-In the image below the yellow squares point out detail that would not be visible in competitor scans.
+In the image below, yellow squares point out detail that would not be visible in competitor scans.

-This film frame

 This level of film scanning quality has never been available before to the average consumer.

 that the faces of the people under the shadow of